 - 1. Is there a need for smaller event venues in Wellington? - 2.
 Is there a need for other types of venues such as western or breed shows? - 3.
+What can be done to protect polo from development pressure? - 4.
+What can be done to help the polo community thrive here in the long-term? - 5.
 Should Wellington provide more lodging options?
-If so, where? - 4.
-Should Wellington attract international events such as the World Equestrian Games?
+If so, where? - 6.
+Should Wellington attract the World Equestrian Games?

 - 1. Address the above questions as part of the previously recommended planning study. - 2.
-In August 2017, Special Use Permitting for Equestrian Events was streamlined as part of the EPC's review of Article V of Wellington's LDR.
+In August 2017, Special Use Permitting for Equestrian Events was streamlined as part of the EPC's review of Article 5 of Wellington's LDR.
 Wellington's Council adopted the recommended changes in September 2017.
 Special Permits for Equestrian Events, which repeat year-after-year and do not increase in intensity, are now approved administratively by Wellington's Planning and Zoning Department.
 This saves venue operators time and money when they hold an event with the same parameters year-after-year.